danielbodnar/awesome-stars/BY-LANG.md

 - [pd3f/pd3f](https://github.com/pd3f/pd3f) - 🏭 PDF text extraction pipeline: self-hosted, local-first, Docker-based
 - [rootsongjc/awesome-cloud-native](https://github.com/rootsongjc/awesome-cloud-native) - A curated list for awesome cloud native tools, software and tutorials.  - https://jimmysong.io/awesome-cloud-native/
 - [nisheethjaiswal/Data-Annotator-for-SpaCy](https://github.com/nisheethjaiswal/Data-Annotator-for-SpaCy) - 🚀SpAnnor annotator for Named Entity Recognition easy to use tool.
 The annotator allows users to quickly assign custom labels to one or more entities in the text.
 Easy to setup for Data Training for Sp
+- [akshata29/entaoai](https://github.com/akshata29/entaoai) - Chat and Ask on your own data.
+Accelerator to quickly upload your own enterprise data and use OpenAI services to chat to that uploaded data and ask questions
 - [luin/readability](https://github.com/luin/readability) - 📚 Turn any web page into a clean view
 - [w3c/webextensions](https://github.com/w3c/webextensions) - Charter and administrivia for the WebExtensions Community Group (WECG)
 - [alertbox/try-docsify](https://github.com/alertbox/try-docsify) - A ready-to-go dev container for trying out docsify, magical static site generating tool for docs, static sites, et al.